robenkleene/Dotfiles/install/man/markdown/vim/vim-quickfix.md

 - `:cdo norm @q`: Perform the macro in register `q` on each entry
 - `:cdo norm gcc`: Comment out each entry

+# Filter

+Requires `packadd cfilter`.

+- `:Cfilter`: Filter the error list by a pattern

 # Other

 Populating the `quickfix` window with an arbitrary command: